cwhite98/project1GPS/Documentation.md

 brew install node
 brew install mongodb
 ```
-To verify is MongoDB was install, run
+To verify is MongoDB was installed, run
 ```
 mongo
 ```